MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-developer.md

 AL comes with built-in data structures that have been optimized for performance and server resource consumption.
 Make sure that you're familiar with them to make your AL code as efficient as possible.

-When concatenating strings, make sure to use the `TextBuilder` data type and not repeated use of the `+=` operator on a `Text` variable.
+When working with strings, make sure to use the `TextBuilder` data type and not repeated use of the `+=` operator on a `Text` variable.
 For more information, see [TextBuilder Data Type](../developer/methods-auto/textbuilder/textbuilder-data-type.md).
+Also, please use a TextBuilder instead of BigText when possible.

 If you need a key-value data structure that is optimized for fast lookups, use a `Dictionary` data type.
 For more information, see [Dictionary Data Type](../developer/methods-auto/dictionary/dictionary-data-type.md).